 New Milton Infant School is a happy and caring school.
 The teaching of PSHE is underpinned by our school vision and values PSHE helps children to develop themselves, their understanding of the world and their ability to communicate their feelings.
 It helps children to apply the British values of respect, democracy, individual liberty and the rule of law.

-At New Milton Infant School, PSHE is taught through Jigsaw.
-Jigsaw is a progressive and effective scheme of work which aims to prepare children for life.
+At New Milton Infant School, PSHE is taught through, which is a progressive and effective scheme of work from Early Years Foundation Stage through to year 2, which aims to prepare children for life.
 It helps them to know and understand how they relate to other people in this ever changing world.

 The curriculum provides a range of opportunities for children to make links to other areas of learning and explores a wide range of social, moral, cultural and behavioural issues.
 It aims to provide children with the skills to apply this learning within and beyond the curriculum and enable them to become well-rounded and confident individuals, prepared for future education and life.
 Children will consider what kind of person they wish to be in their future and what skills and attributes will help them to succeed.
 They will also learn about how they can make a difference to their local and wider community.